K42l/mycurl/README.md

 ```
 cargo run -- "https://www.yoururl.com/fictional-url"
 ```
-As I'm using clap, wonderful crate by the way, you can use -h to get all the options:
+As I'm using clap, wonderful crate by the way, you can use -h to get all the options.<br/>
-Of course, you can see the options with:
+You can get the options with:
 ```
 cargo run -- -h
 ```